Search

 Options for long layovers at MUC

-Instead of schlepping to and from downtown Munich, head to Freising, a charming nearby town brimming with historical sites, including the world’s oldest brewery and a classic cathedral.
+Got a long layover?
+Instead of trekking all the way into Munich, you’ve got some great nearby options.
+Freising is a charming town with historical sites, including the world’s oldest brewery and a classic cathedral.
 Aviation enthusiasts, meanwhile, may want to check out the aviation history museum in Oberschleissheim.
 Both towns are reachable by public transit within about 20-25 minutes from MUC – and well worth it for a quick taste of authentic German culture.

 Visitors Park, or Besucherpark, is a great spot for kiddos and aviation enthusiasts.
-It’s one stop from MUC on the S-Bahn and bus (you can also walk, but it will take a while).
-This outdoor, aviation-themed area features aircraft-shaped climbing structures, a mini zipline designed to look like a runway, and several vintage aircraft.
-Nearby is Visitors Hill, which offers prime plane spotting from a 92-foot perch (for a minimal fee).
+It’s one S-Bahn stop from the airport (the adjacent station to Flughafen München) and has an outdoor playground with aircraft-shaped climbing structures and vintage planes to explore.
+Nearby is Visitors Hill, which offers prime planespotting from a 92-foot perch (for a minimal fee).

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.